DylanMeeus/springboot_jwt_blog/_posts/2016-07-29-laracon-summary-day-2.markdown

 - LaraconUS
 ---

-Day two of [Laravel US](http://laracon.us/) conference consisted of more talks and workshops.
-Seven speakers mounted the stage, and we had the first soft talk of the conference.
-Checkout our [recap of day one](https://auth0.com/blog/laracon-summary-day-1/) to learn about the Laravel 5.3 overview by Taylor Otwell and the technical workshops that happened on the first day.
+Day Two of the  [Laravel US](http://laracon.us/) conference consisted of more talks and workshops.
+Seven speakers took to the stage, and we had the first soft talk of the conference.
+Check out our [recap of Day One](https://auth0.com/blog/laracon-summary-day-1/) to learn about the Laravel 5.3 overview by Taylor Otwell and the technical workshops that happened on the first day.

-**[Evan You](https://twitter.com/youyuxi)** was back again with another live demo on *Single Page Applications with Vue, Vue Router and Vuex*.
+**[Evan You](https://twitter.com/youyuxi)** was back again with another live demo on *Single Page Applications with Vue, Vue Router & Vuex*.
 He demonstrated the importance of Vuex to Vuejs in relation to Redux with React.
-Check out his slides for his Vue.js workshop [here](https://docs.google.com/presentation/d/1wZWkSkMBsPtUmiGY8T4MnjCZ6xaKjElkK1MjJoj9C48/edit#slide=id.p).
+Check out the slides for his Vue.js workshop [here](https://docs.google.com/presentation/d/1wZWkSkMBsPtUmiGY8T4MnjCZ6xaKjElkK1MjJoj9C48/edit#slide=id.p).

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">In Vue devtools, you can actually export the state of your app as a json file to send to another developer 😱😱😱😱😱😱 <a href="https://twitter.com/hashtag/Laracon?src=hash">#Laracon</a></p>&mdash; Prosper Otemuyiwa (@unicodeveloper) <a href="https://twitter.com/unicodeveloper/status/758668716808761344">July 28, 2016</a></blockquote>

 **[Jack McDade](https://twitter.com/jackmcdade)** presented the first soft talk of the conference.
 His presentation was on *Wizards, Lawnmowers, and Hovercrafts*.
 Very insightful presentation about product design, people culture and work perspectives.
-Check out his slides [here](https://speakerdeck.com/jackmcdade/wizards-lawnmowers-and-hovercrafts).
+Check out the slides [here](https://speakerdeck.com/jackmcdade/wizards-lawnmowers-and-hovercrafts).

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">Failure is an EVENT not a person. <a href="https://twitter.com/jackmcdade">@jackmcdade</a> at <a href="https://twitter.com/hashtag/laracon?src=hash">#laracon</a></p>&mdash; John Kary (@johnkary) <a href="https://twitter.com/johnkary/status/758678689953349632">July 28, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>